Delek Us Holdings, Inc. Sells 7,009 Shares of Delek US Holdings, Inc. (NYSE:DK) Stock

-Delek US Holdings, Inc. (NYSE:DK) Director Delek Us Holdings, Inc. sold 7,009 shares of the company’s stock in a transaction on Wednesday, January 5th.
-The shares were sold at an average price of $42.72, for a total value of $299,424.48.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Delek US Holdings, Inc. (NYSE:DK) Director Delek Us Holdings, Inc. sold 7,009 shares of the stock in a transaction dated Friday, January 7th.
+The shares were sold at an average price of $42.49, for a total transaction of $297,812.41.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Delek Us Holdings, Inc. also recently made the following trade(s):

-Several large investors have recently added to or reduced their stakes in DK.
-Advisor Group Holdings Inc. increased its position in shares of Delek US by 81.5% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 1,617 shares of the oil and gas company’s stock valued at $34,000 after purchasing an additional 726 shares during the last quarter.
-Meeder Asset Management Inc. increased its position in shares of Delek US by 22.1% during the 2nd quarter.
-Meeder Asset Management Inc. now owns 3,431 shares of the oil and gas company’s stock valued at $74,000 after purchasing an additional 620 shares during the last quarter.
-Eagle Bay Advisors LLC increased its position in shares of Delek US by 135.3% during the 3rd quarter.
-Eagle Bay Advisors LLC now owns 6,000 shares of the oil and gas company’s stock valued at $108,000 after purchasing an additional 3,450 shares during the last quarter.
-Polaris Capital Management LLC bought a new position in shares of Delek US during the 2nd quarter valued at about $146,000.
-Finally, Point72 Hong Kong Ltd grew its position in Delek US by 14.2% during the 3rd quarter.
-Point72 Hong Kong Ltd now owns 10,585 shares of the oil and gas company’s stock worth $190,000 after acquiring an additional 1,314 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of DK.
+Advisor Group Holdings Inc. increased its position in Delek US by 81.5% in the second quarter.
+Advisor Group Holdings Inc. now owns 1,617 shares of the oil and gas company’s stock worth $34,000 after buying an additional 726 shares during the period.
+US Bancorp DE increased its position in Delek US by 67.4% in the second quarter.
+US Bancorp DE now owns 11,514 shares of the oil and gas company’s stock worth $249,000 after buying an additional 4,635 shares during the period.
+Sei Investments Co. increased its position in Delek US by 17.8% in the second quarter.
+Sei Investments Co. now owns 14,996 shares of the oil and gas company’s stock worth $325,000 after buying an additional 2,270 shares during the period.
+Meeder Asset Management Inc. increased its position in Delek US by 22.1% in the second quarter.
+Meeder Asset Management Inc. now owns 3,431 shares of the oil and gas company’s stock worth $74,000 after buying an additional 620 shares during the period.
+Finally, Rafferty Asset Management LLC acquired a new stake in Delek US in the second quarter worth $2,533,000.
 91.86% of the stock is currently owned by hedge funds and other institutional investors.

-A number of brokerages have recently commented on DK.
-Raymond James dropped their price target on Delek US from $27.00 to $25.00 and set an “outperform” rating on the stock in a research report on Tuesday, November 9th.
-Cowen dropped their price target on Delek US from $20.00 to $19.00 and set a “market perform” rating on the stock in a research report on Tuesday, December 28th.
-Zacks Investment Research raised Delek US from a “sell” rating to a “hold” rating in a research report on Thursday, September 30th.
-The Goldman Sachs Group raised Delek US from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $19.00 to $25.00 in a report on Thursday, October 14th.
-Finally, Barclays increased their price objective on Delek US from $18.00 to $19.00 and gave the stock an “equal weight” rating in a report on Friday, October 15th.
-Two analysts have rated the stock with a sell rating, seven have given a hold rating and five have issued a buy rating to the company.
-Based on data from MarketBeat, Delek US has an average rating of “Hold” and an average price target of $22.42.
+DK has been the subject of several analyst reports.
+Zacks Investment Research raised shares of Delek US from a “sell” rating to a “hold” rating in a research note on Thursday, September 30th.
+The Goldman Sachs Group raised shares of Delek US from a “neutral” rating to a “buy” rating and upped their price objective for the company from $19.00 to $25.00 in a research note on Thursday, October 14th.
+Raymond James dropped their price objective on shares of Delek US from $27.00 to $25.00 and set an “outperform” rating for the company in a research note on Tuesday, November 9th.
+Piper Sandler upped their price objective on shares of Delek US from $27.00 to $30.00 and gave the company an “overweight” rating in a research note on Thursday, September 16th.
+Finally, Wells Fargo & Company decreased their price target on Delek US from $34.00 to $33.00 and set an “overweight” rating for the company in a report on Wednesday, October 13th.
+Two research analysts have rated the stock with a sell rating, seven have given a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus price target of $22.33.

 About Delek US